How to calculate man hours in (hse) safety

 How to calculate man hour in safety.

 Man hours are the total number of hours an employee puts into work over a specific period.
-For example, if you have 2 workers working an 8 hours job in a day, the man-hours for that day is 16-man hours.
+For example, if you have 2 workers working an 8-hour job in a day, the man-hours for that day are 16-man hours.

 Formular for calculating manhour.